Philosophy

 Most of us equestrians got into the world of horses because we were fascinated by something about them.

-Whether it was their beauty, their power, their kindness or ability to forgive, we got into horses because we just enjoyed being with them.
+Whether it was their beauty, their power, their kindness, or ability to forgive, we got into horses because we just enjoyed being with them.
 But the traditional horse world seems to have forgotten that at times.
 Horses, to me, are more than just livestock or sport animals, they're companions who's worth is far beyond what they can provide for us.
-We're often told we need to dominate our horses, be their boss, never coddle them or train them with food.
-Otherwise we're not good owners and our horses are unsafe.
-Coming from a more traditional training background, I was told the same thing.
-That was until I discovered the science behind learning theory and operant conditioning.
-It made so much sense, and it was right there under my nose the whole time, yet no one in the equine industry talked about it except a small, ever-growing group of people.
-Simultaneously my mare, Chipsy, offered me an unconditional gift I could have never expected nor ever repay.
-This changed my whole perspective on equine training and our relationship with horses.
+We're often told we need to dominate our horses, be their boss, and never "coddle" them or train them with food.
+We're told that we're not good owners and our horses will be unsafe if we don't correct them, or if we treat them with too much kindness.

 A new path began.